 Gibson Bridge Vineyard

-Giesen
+Giesen WInery

-The Giesen winery is just a must-visit, especially for lunch!
+The Giesen Winery is just a must-visit, especially for lunch!
 No real wine-tasting tour is complete without having a platter to snack (or in this case, feast on).
-It’s loaded with local produce and hands-down, was the best platter I had in all New Zealand!
+It’s loaded with local produce and, hands-down, was the best platter I had in all New Zealand!
 Include a wine tasting here as well, prices start at 10$ per tasting.

 Nelson Tasman